-On the map of the rectangle/polygon mission interface, find the center point of the mission to be executed and tap it to automatically generate a rectangular/polygonal area.
-You can adjust the area of the rectangle by dragging the eight white points at the edges of the rectangle/polygon.
-You can drag the "cross arrow" in the center of the rectangle/polygon to move it or drag the "curved arrow" on both sides of the rectangle/polygon to rotate it around the center point.
+On the map of the rectangle mission interface, find the center point of the mission to be executed and tap it to automatically generate a rectangular area.
+You can adjust the area of the rectangle by dragging the eight white points at the edges of the rectangle.
+You can drag the "cross arrow" in the center of the rectangle to move the rectangle or drag the "curved arrow" on both sides of the rectangle to rotate the rectangle around the center point.

-On the map of the rectangle/polygon mission interface, find the center point of the mission to be executed and tap it to automatically generate a square area.
+On the map of the polygon mission interface, find the center point of the mission to be executed and tap it to automatically generate a square area.
 You can tap the "+" icon between two white points to add side lines for the area.
-You can drag the white points to adjust the positions of the corner points of the rectangle/polygon, which allows you to modify the area of the rectangle/polygon.
-You can also drag the "cross arrow" in the center of the rectangular/polygonal area to move the rectangle/polygon.
+You can drag the white points to adjust the positions of the corner points of the polygon, which allows you to modify the area of the polygon.
+You can also drag the "cross arrow" in the center of the polygonal area to move the polygon.

-➤ When adding a rectangular/polygonal area, the mission settings interface will pop up on the right side of the mission interface.
+When adding a rectangular/polygonal area, the mission settings interface will pop up on the right side of the mission interface.